EbelAlfie/IoT-based-room-security-using-RFID-and-Blynk-app/Instruction.md

+CabinetSecurity.ino is the program that you can upload to your ESP8266 Blynk app folder contains image of application interface Circuit contains image of every state of the circuit

 # IoT-based-room-security-using-RFID-and-Blynk-app
 This is an IoT based room security using RFID and ESP8266 Wemos D1 R2 mini and Blynk app.
 Regardless of the UID, the ESP8266 will send UID scanned on the RFID reader to Blynk app using Blynk cloud